kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## CircuitBreaker

-CircuitBreaker is a proxy that controls the flow to requests to a particular method, can be in several states depending on the behavior (OPEN, CLOSED, HALF_OPEN).
+CircuitBreaker is a proxy that controls the flow to requests of a particular method and can temporarily stop execution of this method if the method throws many exceptions that meet the specified filter requirements (`CircuitBreakerPredicate`).

 The purpose of applying CircuitBreaker is to give the system time to correct the error that caused the failure before allowing the application to attempt the operation again.
 The CircuitBreaker pattern provides stability while the system recovers from the failure and reduces the impact on performance.

-- **CLOSED**: An application request is redirected to an operation.
+- `CLOSED`: An application request is redirected to an operation.
 The proxy keeps a count of the number of recent failures within a set number of operations (`slidingWindowSize`) coming through the proxy, and if the operation call did not complete successfully, the proxy increments this number.
-  If the number of requests exceeds the specified minimum ceiling required for counts (`minimumRequiredCalls`) and the number of recent failures exceeds the specified threshold (`failureRateThreshold`) for the specified period of time, the proxy is placed in the **OPEN** state.
+  If the number of requests exceeds the specified minimum ceiling required for counts (`minimumRequiredCalls`) and the number of recent failures exceeds the specified threshold (`failureRateThreshold`) for the specified period of time, the proxy is placed in the `OPEN` state.
-- **OPEN**: While in this status, the request from the application immediately terminates with an error and an exception is returned to the application.
+- `OPEN`: While in this status, the request from the application immediately terminates with an error and an exception is returned to the application.
-  At this point, the proxy starts a wait time timer (`waitDurationInOpenState`), and when the time of this timer expires, the proxy is placed in the **HALF-OPEN** state.
+  At this point, the proxy starts a wait time timer (`waitDurationInOpenState`), and when the time of this timer expires, the proxy is placed in the `HALF-OPEN` state.
-- **HALF-OPEN**: A limited number of requests (`permittedCallsInHalfOpenState`) from the application are allowed to pass through and invoke the operation.
-If these requests are successful, it is assumed that the error that previously caused the failure has been resolved, and the circuit breaker enters the **CLOSED** state (the failure counter is reset).
-If any request terminates with a fault, the circuit breaker assumes that the fault is still present, so it returns to the **OPEN** state and restarts the wait time timer (`waitDurationInOpenState`) to give the system additional time to recover from the failure.
+- `HALF-OPEN`: A limited number of requests (`permittedCallsInHalfOpenState`) from the application are allowed to pass through and invoke the operation.
+If these requests are successful, it is assumed that the error that previously caused the failure has been resolved, and the circuit breaker enters the `CLOSED` state (the failure counter is reset).
+If any request terminates with a fault, the circuit breaker assumes that the fault is still present, so it returns to the `OPEN` state and restarts the wait time timer (`waitDurationInOpenState`) to give the system additional time to recover from the failure.

-The Half-Open state helps prevent requests to the service from growing rapidly.
+The `Half-Open` state helps prevent requests to the service from growing rapidly.
 Because once a service is started, it may be able to handle a limited number of requests for some time before full recovery.

-Initially it has the CLOSED state.
+Initially it has the `CLOSED` state.

 ### Declarative usage